lykmapipo/mongoose-taggable/README.md

 #### `options: Object`
 - `blacklist: String | String[]` - List of word(s) not allowed to be used for tagging.
 - `fresh: Boolean` - Whether to recompute fresh tags.
 Default to `false`.
+- `hook: String` - When to run tagging hook.
+Default to pre `validate`.

 Example
 ```js